-- Implement a scribe program to (1) improve emergency care provider efficiency, (2) improve documentation, (3) and consistently achieve 100% compliance with the Center for Medicare Services core measures (pneumonia, myocardial infarction and stroke care).
+- Implement a scribe and dragon program to (1) improve clinician efficiency, (2) improve documentation, (3) and consistently achieve 100% compliance with the Center for Medicare Services core measures (pneumonia, myocardial infarction and stroke care).

 - Provide high quality education to Family Medicine residents, resulting in “Physician Teacher of the Year” awards for numerous members of the Pegasus team.

 Meadowlands Hospital(past client)

 Pegasus Emergency Group began working at Meadowlands in December 2010 when the hospital was sold to private investors and went on to manage the Emergency Department for 3 years.
 Before Pegasus joined the MHMC team, the Emergency Department suffered from long waits and inefficiency, poor Press Ganey scores (below the 50th percentile), no electronic medical records (EMR), inconsistent leadership, high left-without-being-seen (LWBS) rates, declining patient volume (approximately 15,000/year), and a poor community reputation.

 During our 3 years at MHMC, Pegasus developed an excellent relationship with the owners, administration, radiology department and new residents.
 As a result of this collaboration, MHMC ED became one of the hospital’s strongest departments.
 Dedicated to the safety and health of our community, we helped to create two satellite EDs during Superstorm Sandy and Hurricane Irene.
 MHMC was the only ED open in Hudson County during Hurricane Sandy.